 What Can You Do with Cremation Ashes in Maryland?

 After a cremation service, a family has several options for what to do with the cremated remains.
-This may depend on their preferences and beliefs or the costs associated with cremation memorialization choices.
+This may depend on their preferences and beliefs, as well as the costs of cremation and memorialization.

 Listed below are the main options for you to consider:

-1. Keep the ashes at home: Many families choose to keep the ashes in an urn or a special container at home.
+1. Keep the ashes at home: Many families opt to keep the ashes in an urn or a specially designed container at home.
 This allows them to create a comforting presence and keep their loved ones nearby.
 Some families even choose to display the ashes in a special area or create a memorial space.

 2. Bury the ashes: Families can choose to bury the ashes in a cemetery or a designated burial plot.
-This provides a more permanent resting place and allows for future visits and remembrance.
+This provides a more permanent resting place, allowing for future visits and remembrance.
 Aside from cemetery burial plots, more cemeteries now offer dedicated cremation columbarium niches and bespoke memorial scattering gardens.
 Some gardens offer small plaques or benches to create a long-lasting tribute.

 3. Scatter the ashes: Scattering the ashes can be a meaningful way to honor the deceased’s memory.
 Ash scattering is now a popular choice for many families.
-Scattering cremation ashes can hold great symbolism for many people.
-It represents releasing and returning a loved one’s physical remains to the elements, freeing their spirit.
+Scattering cremation ashes can hold great significance for many people.
+It represents the release and return of a loved one’s physical remains to the elements, freeing their spirit.
 The act of scattering ashes can symbolize letting go, saying goodbye, and allowing the deceased to become part of the natural world.

 These are just a few suggestions, and it ultimately depends on the family’s wishes and cultural or religious practices.
-It may be helpful to consult a funeral director who can provide guidance and support to help you decide.
+It may be helpful to consult a funeral director, who can provide guidance and support to help you make an informed decision.

 Remember that there is no timeframe for when or how to memorialize a loved one.
 So, if you are unsure, do not make a rushed decision.